Juhani

 marketing catch phrase used by Sonera, "Make Things Click",

-was most appropriate for quality management and assurance purposes,
+was most appropriate for QM and QA purposes,

 - Focusing on supporting the strategic goals of the business